DavidKreisler/dreamento-online/README.md

 make sure pip is upgraded:
   python -m pip install --upgrade pip

-install the requirements from requirements.txt located in the repository: python -m pip install -r requirements.txt
+install the requirements from requirements.txt located in the repository or install the required ones manually: python -m pip install -r requirements.txt

-run mainwindow.py from your cmd that has the venv activated
+run mainconsole.py from your cmd that has the venv activated

-## create an executable from scripts
-activate the venv:
-    run the activate.bat file from your cmd located at /path/to/venv/Scripts/activate.bat

-run the command:
-  pyinstall mainwindow.py

-a directory called dist will be created with a subdirectory called mainwindow.

-copy the 'resources' and 'lspopt' directory from the source code directory into the dist/mainwidnow directory.

-double click the mainwindow.exe to run

-wait. it may take a minute or 2 for the application to start.
-If it starts and closes immediatly run the mainwindow.exe from a cmd and see the output.

 ## usage
-make sure **HDServer** and **HDRecorder** from hypnodyne are running.
+make sure **HDServer** from hypnodyne is running.
-Without the HDServer the connection wont work, without the HDRecorder the record timer will freeze at 1 second and with it the whole program will!